rung/HackChromeData/README.md

 # HackChromeData for Development Environment Security Training (Security Camp 2022)
 ## What's this
+- The training material is here: https://github.com/rung/training-devenv-security.
+This repository is a part of the training.
 - Simpler version of [HackBrowserData](https://github.com/moonD4rk/HackBrowserData) for training
   - Original source code is [HackBrowserData](https://github.com/moonD4rk/HackBrowserData)
 - This software decrypt your Chrome's cookie and password, then send them to standard output.